ahauschulte/si-prefix-converter/README.md

 ## Summary

 Concise utilities for converting numeric values between [SI prefixes](https://en.wikipedia.org/wiki/Metric_prefix) in Java.

-The public API centres around three types:
+The public API focuses on three types:

 - `SiPrefix` — an enum of SI prefixes from **quecto** (10⁻³⁰) to **quetta** (10³⁰); `UNIT` represents 10⁰.
 - `SiPrefixConverter` — static, thread‑safe conversion methods for `double`, `long`, `int`, and `BigInteger`, plus a